A two-man race across the USA that I will never forget

 That southern corridor has it all: wide open terrain, no steep mountains to cross, moderate climate, few densely-populated areas to disrupt, lots of sun and wind for green energy and no rising tides to worry about.

 Back to the race.
 We both made it safely to New Orleans in time for our Pat O'Brien's celebration on Saturday night.
 And following an incredibly

 memorable journey, we had many stories to share on our train ride home the next day.

 As employees of Southern Railway, we could ride the rails for free and that day we hit the jackpot, enjoying the luxury of sleeping on bunks with crisp white sheets aboard a well-appointed Pullman car where we recuperated from our unforgettable journey.

-Seven hours later, we arrived fully rested in Birmingham, Alabama, where my mother met our train...
+Seven hours later, fully-rested, we rolled into Birmingham, Alabama, where my mother met our train...

 And that's when she took this photo.

 Jim Hicks and John Patton thumbing for just one more ride